Louise Adélaïde d'Orléans: Character

-Abbesse de Chelles
+Abbesse of Chelles

 As a result of the scandalous life led by her elder sister, the Duchess of Berry, who was notoriously promiscuous and concealed several pregnancies, Louise Adélaïde decided to become a nun.
 Her parents, as well as her paternal grandmother, were opposed to it, but she became a nun anyway.
 As a nun, she took the name of Sœur Sainte-Bathilde (Sister Saint Bathilde) in 1717.
 She held that name until the next year.
 While at Chelles, Louise Adélaïde showed a slight interest in Jansenism.

 During the Regency of Louis XV, Louise Adélaïde was seen as the preeminent religious figure in the country.

 In 1719, she became the Abbess of Chelles, a post she held until her death.
 She was also the Abbess of Val-de-Grâce, a church built under the auspices of her maternal and paternal great-grandmother Anne of Austria, the wife of King Louis XIII.
-Her elder sister, the Duchess of Berry, died on 21 July 1719 and was found to be pregnant again, just over three months after suffering a horrendous confinement during which she had been denied the Sacraments.

 In 1720, when Charlotte Aglaé had to leave France to meet her husband in Modena, she insisted on seeing her sister before she left.
-According to their grandmother, it was a sad scene.
+According to their grandmother, it was an emotional scene.

 While at Chelles Louise Adélaïde greatly embellished the Abbey: she ordered the repaving of the cloisters, the restoration of the Chapter Room, had an infirmary constructed, and had a system where drinkable water could be accessed by the Abbey members as well as the town.
 Louise Adélaïde also allowed the Sisters of the Abbey of Nevers to build a house in the town in order to help educate the local girls.

 She was known as Madame d'Orléans while at Chelles from 1719 until 1734.
 She died at the age of forty-four from smallpox at the Convent de la Madeleine de Traisnel in Paris.